British International School (Moscow): Campuses

 BISM 1 (Infant Education-Voikovskaya region of Moscow).
 The Northern Infant School caters for children between the ages of 3 and 7.
 Its programme incorporates all subjects according to the English Curriculum Foundation Stage (Nursery/Reception classes) and Key Stage One (Years 1 & 2).
 The school also has a Russian language programme that begins at Year 1 and is taught by Russian teachers on three levels to accommodate native and non-native Russian students.

 BISM 2 (Primary Education-Voikovskaya region of Moscow).
 The Northern Campus Junior School caters for children between the ages of 6 and 11.
 The school follows the English National Curriculum adapted to meet the needs of a mobile international community.

 BISM 3 (Secondary Education-Yasenevo region of Moscow).
-The Southern Secondary Campus follows the National Curriculum for England and is an IBO World School.
+The Southern Secondary Campus follows the National Curriculum for England.
 The school offers a complete educational programme for children ages 11–18.
-After completing Year 11, pupils can stay on to study the International Baccalaureate Diploma.
+After completing Year 11, pupils can stay on to study the British A Level programme.
 Pupils come from currently 45 nationalities.
-The school has a well equipped ICT facility, including interactive whiteboards to supplement teaching.
+The school has a well-equipped ICT facility, including interactive whiteboards to supplement teaching.

-BISM 5 (Primary and Secondary Education Russian style, Profsoyuznaya region of Moscow).
+BISM 5 (Primary and Secondary Education Russian style, Nakhimovskiy prospekt (Profsoyuznaya) region of Moscow).
 The Russian curriculum school of the British International School is located in the South-West of Moscow.
 The school provides education in the Russian curriculum with elements of the British system, including the teaching of English by native speakers.

 BISM 7 (Secondary Education – Voikovskaya region).
 The Northern Senior Campus in Voikovskaya offers an educational programme for children ages 11–18.
-After completing Year 11, pupils may stay within BISM to study the British A-level Programme in the Northern campus or the International Baccalaureate Diploma programme at the Southern School 3 campus.
+After completing Year 11, pupils may stay within BISM to study the British A-level Programme either on the Northern campus or at the Southern School 3 campus.